CME Information

 The American Society of Regional Anesthesia and Pain Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Society of Regional Anesthesia and Pain Medicine designates this Live Course for a maximum of 21.75 AMA PRA Category 1 Credits.™ Physicians should claim only the credit
+The American Society of Regional Anesthesia and Pain Medicine designates this as a Live Course for a maximum of 21.75 AMA PRA Category 1 Credits.™ Physicians should claim only the credit

 commensurate with the extent of their participation in the activity.